About Hudson

 I've lived the transition

 I moved from Minnesota to Wisconsin.
-I know what that process actually feels like.
+I know what that process feels like.

 I know both markets